; Skip to Content

 Discounts to Omaha Children’s Museum

 People often ask about free days at Omaha Children’s Museum.
 Well, hate to break it to you, but there aren’t many free days.
-The only one is the first Sunday in December during the Omaha Lights Festival’s Family Festival.
+The only one is the first Sunday in December during the Holiday Lights Festival’s Family Festival.
 As you can imagine, it gets very busy and parking is hard to come by.

 Your best bet, if you’re local, is to have an Omaha Public Library card.
-On certain times of the year, each OPL branch has a limited amount of family passes to check out.
+Each OPL branch has a limited amount of family passes to check out.
 The passes admit up to four people, and you must show your library card when you bring it to the museum.
-There are some limits to it – you have to be 18 and older, for instance; and you can only check one out per “wave” of passes.
+There are some limits to it – you have to be 18 and older, for instance.
+Other libraries that have similar pass programs include Council Bluffs Public Library and Carter Lake Public Library.

 Better yet, if you have a membership to a science center that might belong to the ASCT, use it to get in free!
 Remember, there are rules that apply, so if your ASCT membership is to a museum closer than 90 miles of OCM, it won’t get you in for free.